akinsam23/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11- Created the 11-directories_permissions file that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users using the command chmod -R a+x */

 12- Created the 12-directory_permissions file that creates a directory called my_dir with permissons 751 in the working directory

+13- Created a cript that changes the group owner to school for the file hello